Skip to main content

 CMS Procedure Data

-CMS publishes Medicare physician utilization data that shows which providers performed which procedures and in what volumes.
+CMS publishes Medicare physician use data that shows which providers performed which procedures and in what volumes.
 For device companies, this is gold.
 You can identify which pain physicians performed the most spinal cord stimulator trials (CPT 63650), the most epidural steroid injections (CPT 62322/62323), or the most radiofrequency ablations (CPT 64633-64636).

 This data runs approximately 18 months behind, but procedure patterns are relatively stable year over year.
 A physician performing 200 SCS trials per year in the 2024 data is almost certainly still a high-volume implanter in 2026.